BlenderCN-Org/earlyman/README.md

 # Actions the Player Can Take (And How These May Trigger Game Events)

 The player decides who eats what.
-(Though you may be alerted that a character stole from the food store - or you may not)

 The player distributes clothes and tools.
-(This may cause jealously and estrangement from the elder leadership)

 The player issues commands in combat mode.
 (A character may flee or lose their nerve and act out)